-If the bridge fails either of the lateral load tests, it will not be eligible for awards, except for aesthetics and video.
+If the bridge fails the lateral load test, it will not be eligible for awards, except for aesthetics and video.
 Do not conduct the vertical load test.
 Check the appropriate box on the data form.

-If the bridge passes both lateral load tests, proceed with the vertical load test.
+If the bridge passes the lateral load test, proceed with the vertical load test.